boynux/boynux.github.com/_posts/2015-05-16-rake-pipeline-automation.md

 It means that you're not using any task management tool.
 Why should I use it, you ask?
 Well, most of developer who are working with Java, C, C++, .. are quite familiar with build tools and task managements.
 But it's less known in interpreted languages.
 Those languages definitely need such tools, to facilitate build process, which is usually a chain of complex tasks.
 These tasks mostly should be executed in particular order to produce the desired artifact.

 For example, in `C` language (which most of you did some small coding with that) in order to build an executable artifact, first we need to compile all source codes into objects (this process by itself is actually two tasks but usually compilers do it in one run).
-Then you need to call linker to like objects to proper libraries (statically or dynamically).
+Then you need to call linker to link objects to proper libraries (statically or dynamically).
 In more complex build process, one may need to build several other libraries too.

 In reality, if you want to manually do all these jobs a few problems arises: